Title

 Act No. 3326 establishes prescription periods for violations penalized by special acts and municipal ordinances in the Philippines, with different time frames based on the severity of the offense, aiming to provide guidelines on when the prescription period begins and how it can be interrupted.

-The main purpose of Act No. 3326 is to establish periods of prescription for violations penalized by special acts and municipal ordinances, and to provide when the prescription period shall begin to run.
+It establishes the periods of prescription for violations penalized by special acts and municipal ordinances and provides when prescription begins to run.

-Prescription shall begin to run from the day of the commission of the violation of the law, or if the violation is not known at the time, from the discovery thereof and the institution of judicial proceedings for its investigation and punishment.
+From the day of commission of the violation; if not known at the time, from discovery and the institution of judicial proceedings for investigation and punishment.

-Special acts are defined as acts defining and penalizing violations of the law not included in the Penal Code.
+Acts defining and penalizing violations of law not included in the Penal Code.

 Analyze Cases Smarter, Faster